-3.4 Any person who wishes to acquire a private interest in a lot within Community Land or who wishes to renew, extend or vary a private interest in Community Land or a pre-existing interest must apply to the Council.
+- 3.4 (1) Any person who wishes to acquire a private interest in a lot within Community Land or who wishes to renew, extend or vary a private interest in Community Land or a pre-existing interest must apply to the Council. - (2) Nothing in subsection (1) or this by-law prevents the Makkovik Inuit Community Government from limiting the number of lots, or private interests that may be applied for or that may be granted to any person.